TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

   - RMSE = $0.9668$
   - MAE = $0.8906$
   - R² = $-14.7485$
   - This model served as a lower-bound baseline.
 Its poor performance underscores the necessity of both architectural depth and prior knowledge (e.g., pretrained features) for learning meaningful visual-acoustic representations.
+As shown in @jojo_simple_results, the error distribution is heavily skewed and the prediction heatmap reveals virtually no correlation between predictions and ground truth values, except continuously high prediction values.

   #figure(caption: [From left to right: error distribution, prediction heatmap], grid(
     columns: 2,
     image("../images/experiments/jojo_simple/error_distribution.png"),
     image("../images/experiments/jojo_simple/rt60_kde_heatmap.png"),
-  ))
+  ))<jojo_simple_results>

   *U-Net Architecture (v1.16):* A U-Net architecture with a custom bottleneck was evaluated.
 The U-Net architecture is usually used for image segmentation tasks, but we adapted it for regression by adding a regression head at the end.
 The model consisted of a symmetric encoder-decoder structure with skip connections: